Floods trap many in Florida as Ian heads to South Carolina

 “I hope they leave something,” Pino said, “because I need almost everything.”

-Authorities confirmed at least one Florida death — a 72-year-old man in Deltona who fell into a canal while using a hose to drain his pool in the heavy rain, the Volusia County Sheriff’s Office said.
-Two other storm deaths were reported in Cuba.
+A 72-year-old man in Deltona died after falling into a canal while using a hose to drain his pool in the heavy rain, the Volusia County Sheriff’s Office said.
+A 38-year-old man from Lake County died Wednesday in an accident after his vehicle hydroplaned, according to authorities.

 Lee County Sheriff Carmine Marceno said his office was scrambling to respond to thousands of 911 calls in the Fort Myers area, but many roads and bridges were impassable.